Oldest and largest ancient Maya structure found in Mexico

 Lidar, short for Light Detection and Ranging, is a remote-sensing technique that employs a pulsed laser and other data obtained flying over a site to generate three-dimensional information about the shape of surface characteristics

 Nine large causeways and a series of reservoirs were linked to the structure.
 Some parts of the rural Aguada Fenix site today are covered with cattle ranches.
-Other parts are wooded.
+Other parts are wooded.“It is probable that many people from surrounding areas gathered for special occasions, possibly tied to calendrical cycles,” Inomata said.